WilliamLa59/OldWebProjects/PortfolioTemplate/README.md

 A barebone template that enables the user to add, view, edit, and delete projects from their portfolio through CRUD operations and without having to edit any code.

 ## NOTE
-bin folder not uploaded (too big to upload)
+bin folder not uploaded (folder too big)

 ## To-Do:
 - ~~CRUD Operations~~ COMPLETE